Coyotes vs. Kraken: Betting Trends, Odds, Advanced Stats

 Coyotes Advanced Stats

-- In its past 10 contests, Arizona has hit the over four times.

-- The Coyotes total over the last 10 games is 0.1 goals greater than the 6.5 over/under given for this matchup.
+- Arizona has gone over the total in five of its last 10 outings.

-- Over the last 10 games, Coyotes' games average 7.6 goals, 0.2 goals higher than their season-long per-game average.
+- During their last 10 games, Coyotes' game goal totals average 7.4 goals, 0.6 goals lower per game than their season-long game scoring average.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.